-- existing loans from directors were repaid by the consolidated entity; and

-- payments of rental of premises were made to a related entity of a director of the consolidated entity.
+- loans were made the Company's chairman to the consolidated entity; and - payments of rental of premises were made to a related entity of a director of the consolidated entity.

-Details of these transactions are disclosed in note 31 of the accompanying financial statements.
+Details of these transactions are disclosed in note 29 of the accompanying financial statements.